Tucson AZ vS Phoenix AZ: Which Arizona City Fits You Travel Best?

 Air temperatures can drop as much as 25F/13.9C within 15 minutes!

-- Air quality is normally better in Tucson because its smaller size means less vehicle emissions.
-Plus surrounding mountain ranges create steady airflow updrafts, swirling any pollution & avoiding concentration, so air doesn't stagnate.
-Phoenix places in all three categories of the 10 Worst U.S. Air Quality Cities.
+• Air quality is normally better in Tucson because its smaller size means less vehicle emissions.
+Plus surrounding mountain ranges create steady airflow updrafts, swirling any pollution & avoiding concentrations, so air doesn't stagnate.

-To be Clear, Tucson Sometimes Has Warning Like This
+To be Clear, Tucson Sometimes Has Warnings Like This

 👉 If you want the full-on desert heat lifestyle, Phoenix has it.